zhullyb/monyhar/monyhar/docs/navigation.md

 Even once navigation is complete, the user doesn't actually see the new page yet.
-Most people use the word navigation to describe the act of moving from one page to another, but in Chromium we separate that process into two phases.
+Most people use the word navigation to describe the act of moving from one page to another, but in Monyhar we separate that process into two phases.
-So far we have described the _navigation_ phase; once the navigation has been committed, Chromium moves into the _loading_ phase.
+So far we have described the _navigation_ phase; once the navigation has been committed, Monyhar moves into the _loading_ phase.
 Loading consists of reading the remaining response data from the server, parsing it, rendering the document so it is visible to the user, executing any script accompanying it, and loading any subresources specified by the document.